NeoSoul01/NeoSoul01.github.io/_posts/2025-09-11-CS50-Week-9-Reflections.md

 - Being able to understand the code
 - Being able to build the logic for the code
-- Converting the logic to code.
+- Converting the logic to code

 The 3rd step is where I struggle.
 To solve this, I used to utilize AI but then I talked with my friend from discord about this and that's when I realized that I am basically fucking myself by doing this.